LunaJhoeel/sql-coder-02/sqlcoder/SETUP_ENV.md

+# Commands to test locally
-# Creating a venv Environment for Scripts
+## Creating a venv Environment for Scripts
 python3.10 -m venv venv

 ## Activating the Environment